DFE-Digital/get-into-teaching-app/docs/content.md

 If you search in Visual Studio Code 'redirects' it will take you to a page 'redirects.yml' **Currently you can only redirect internal links in this file.
 External redirects are handled in the routes file; you may need developer support to create or amend these.**
 You will need to follow the pattern that the list of redirects uses in this file.
 It will need to be in quotation marks.
-Then, you need to put the old url a semi colon and then the new url like this "/oldurl": "/newurl"
+Then, you need to put the old url a colon and then the new url like this "/oldurl": "/newurl"
 Example: "/train-to-be-a-teacher/teacher-training-personal-statement": "/how-to-apply-for-teacher-training/teacher-training-personal-statement"
 Press enter to create an indention -
 Make sure the line is indented (the fine, white line that is currently running on the left hand side of all urls).